Refinitiv/Real-Time-SDK/Java/Ema/Examples/src/main/java/com/refinitiv/ema/examples/training/consumer/series500/ex510_RequestRouting_FileCfg/ReadMe.txt

 ex510_RequestRouting_FileCfg showcases an usage of the request routing feature to route market data item requests to multiple connections depending on the availability of each connection.
-This example gets a session information from OmmConsumerEvent to display all session information.
+This example gets a session information from OmmConsumerEvent and OmmConsumer to display all session information.

 This example uses the file configuration to enable the request routing feature.